CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 == Screenshots ==

-1. Filter your advanced search results by tag
-2. Advanced relevance sorted search results
+1. Advanced relevance sorted search results
-3. Let CurrySearch autocomplete your search query
+2. Let CurrySearch autocomplete your search query
-4. CurrySearch Settings and Statistics Page showing info and allowing reindexing
+3. CurrySearch Settings and Statistics Page showing info and allowing reindexing
-5. Select all post types that should be searchable
+4. Select all post types that should be searchable

 == Changelog ==

+= 1.4 =
+Restructure CurrySearch so it is easier to integrate and use.

 = 1.3.1 =
 Improved search results by also evaluating categories and tags